youngmijin/PracticeML/README.md

 1. Plots for test error, test generalized entropy for  alpha = {0, 1, 2}, a=5, c= {7, 8, 9, 10},
 and various gammas: after 10000 times running because the optimal risk minimizer we obtain is a randomized one.
 X-axis is gamma for all plots.
+Use Line 231 (the variable, max_repeat,) if you want to  change the number of runnings.

 ![Test Error: alpha = 0](error0.png)"Test Error: alpha=0, a=5"
 ![Test Error: alpha = 1](error1.png)"Test Error: alpha=1, a=5"